 Find out how I got it to look like this:

-That’s last resort though, you really want hardwood under the veneer if you go through with removing it.
+That’s the last resort though, you really want hardwood under the veneer if you go through with removing it.

 One thing about wood veneer; it protects the hardwood underneath wonderfully.
 It’s normally a pine or poplar wood, but I honestly think those are both some of the most beautiful woods to stain.